andrewffff/utf8fuzz/README.md

 ### Not included

-These are UTF-8 validators / converters which I've not yet taken the effort to include, for various reasons enumerated below (basically, I took a quick look and decided they are unlikely to be very fast):
+(As of 2013) These are UTF-8 validators / converters which I've not yet taken the effort to include, for various reasons enumerated below (basically, I took a quick look and decided they are unlikely to be very fast):

 * Firefox's UTF8 -> UTF16 is in http://mxr.mozilla.org/mozilla-central/source/intl/uconv/src/nsUTF8ToUnicode.cpp and http://mxr.mozilla.org/mozilla-central/source/intl/uconv/src/nsUTF8ToUnicodeSSE2.cpp.
 Discussion at https://bugzilla.mozilla.org/show_bug.cgi?id=506430 doesn't indicate a speed win over u8u16.
 It isn't fully vectorised but uses SSE2 for unpacking ASCII runs.